rabbitmq/tls-gen/README.md

 Use these certificates in development and QA environments.
 They are self-signed and not intended to be used in production.

+Private keys can be generated using RSA as well as [ECC][ecc-intro].

 ## Prerequisites